 Firstly, the physical distance of being an expat can make it difficult to arrange finance.
 Whereas a British resident can walk into a bank, an expat based in Australia will be very limited in their ability to contact lenders.
 We can deal with lenders on your behalf, minimising the hassle you have to deal with.

-The pool of lenders who will work with expats in also quite small, as this is a higher risk proposition from a lender’s perspective.
-British expat clients therefore have less choice; your options are diminished further if you need a large loan, as some expat lenders will cap mortgages at £500,000.
+The pool of lenders who will work with expats is also quite small, as this is a higher risk proposition from a lender’s perspective.
+British expat clients, therefore, have less choice.
+Your options are diminished further if you need a large loan, as some expat lenders will cap mortgages at £500,000.
 If you need a larger loan, a private bank may be your best option.
-If so, an expat mortgage broker such as Enness is essential, as we have excellent relationship with these lenders and can liaise with them on your behalf.
+If so, an expat mortgage broker such as Enness is essential, as we have excellent relationships with these lenders and can liaise with them on your behalf.

 We have assisted with mortgages for expats with a variety of circumstances.
 We recently helped a British expat based in Dubai to refinance his property portfolio.
 Last year, we helped two British expats who had been living in Africa to secure a residential mortgage in the UK.

-Meanwhile, if you’re an expat who is looking to return to the UK and live in your current buy to let, check out this case study in which the clients had been living and working in Brazil, but were planning to move back to the UK, so they needed to remortgage their buy to let into a residential mortgage.
+Meanwhile, if you’re an expat who is looking to return to the UK and live in your current buy to let, check out this case study.
+The clients had been living and working in Brazil, but they were planning to move back to the UK, so needed to remortgage their buy to let into a residential mortgage.

 How can we help?

-A number of lenders we work with offer an expat buy to let mortgage range; maximum loan size varies from lender to lender, and what you can borrow will be dependent on your circumstances.
-However, as an example, we work with one lender who can provide loan sizes up to £1million for existing landlords living in the European Economic Area, and £500,000 for first-time landlords, with no minimum income requirements.
+A number of lenders we work with offer an expat buy to let mortgage range.
+Maximum loan size varies from lender to lender, and what you can borrow will be dependent on your circumstances.
+In addition to this, we work with one lender who can provide loan sizes up to £1million for existing landlords living in the European Economic Area, and £500,000 for first-time landlords, with no minimum income requirements.

-However, we also work with lenders who can provide buy to let mortgages for expats over £3million—and of course, private banks don’t have lending caps, as it will depend on the property value and predicted rental income.
+However, we also work with lenders who can provide buy to let mortgages for expats over £3million.
+Private banks don’t have lending caps – rather it depends on the property value and predicted rental income.